The truth about Facebook Advertising costs in Singapore

 Many business owners shrug and hesitate to spend thousands of dollars on marketing.

-What if I told you that we have successfully spent more than US$150,000 dollars on Facebook, and we know exactly what it takes to scale your Facebook Advertising campaigns to the next level?
+What if I told you that we have successfully spent more than SGD$150,000 dollars on Facebook, and we know exactly what it takes to scale your Facebook Advertising campaigns to the next level?

-After spending more than hundreds of thousands of dollars on marketing campaigns, we’ve came up with 7 Secrets you didn’t know about the cost of facebook advertising in Singapore.
+After spending more than hundreds of thousands of dollars on marketing campaigns, we’ve come up with 5 Secrets you didn’t know about the cost of Facebook advertising in Singapore.

 Read on to find out more.